Compare and book car hire from over 1,700 brands in over 45,000 locations

 Check under the seats, the door buckets and in the glove box to make sure that you’ve gathered everything out of the car before you hand over the keys.
 Also be sure to keep the policy documents you signed at the beginning of the rental with you.

-The check over
+The check car over

 This is probably the most dreaded part of any drop off.
 Once you hand over your keys, a rep will take a look over the car to check for any new damage, including dents or starches to the paint, chips in the windshield and scuffs on the wheels.

-If any damage which you did not cause is pointed out, have the supplier retake a look at the original condition report (where hopefully the damage is already documented) and photos you took at the start of the rental.
+If any damage which you did not cause is pointed out, have the supplier retake a look at the original condition report (where hopefully the damage is already documented) and video or photos you took at the start of the rental.
 Having thoroughly documented your rental on collection is the best way to get out of this situation, any proof you have can help protect you.

 In the scenario where you did cause the damage, a repair fee will be taken from your deposit or you will be sent an invoice.
+Do take a video and / or photo of the damage, so you have a clear and unambiguous record.

 Book your car hire now